 - Other repeated misconduct that has not been resolved through the implementation of minor discipline - 2.
 Discipline.
 Serious discipline includes, but is not limited to: - Suspension without pay; - Reduction of salary for a stated period or suspension of "regular" or other increase in salary; - Reduction of academic rank or suspension of promotion eligibility; and/or - Temporary or permanent removal of faculty appointment.
-The University will provide due process where loss of academic rank or permanent removal of faculty appointment is recommended in accordance with Code of Policies 6.040.5 and 6.040.7. - discipline of a faculty member.
+The University will provide due process where loss of academic rank or permanent removal of faculty appointment is recommended in accordance with Code of Policies 6.040.5 and 6.040.7. - 6.040.5.
+Implementation of Serious Discipline.
+The Deans are authorized to recommend serious discipline of a faculty member.
 Nothing in this policy is to be construed so as to require a Dean to pursue minor discipline or to exhaust the remedies available for minor discipline prior to pursuing serious discipline when, in the Dean's judgment, the unacceptable behavior is sufficiently egregious to warrant action under the serious discipline provisions of this policy. - 6.040.5.1.
 Faculty Conduct Committee.
 The University Faculty Conduct Committee ("Committee") shall be composed of tenured faculty members.
-It shall consist of one member and one alternate from different departments in each School elected by secret vote of the members of the tenured faculty.
+It shall consist of four members from each School, with each member coming from a different department, elected by secret vote of the members of the tenured faculty.
 Department Chairs and University administrators may not serve on this committee.
 Committee members shall serve for a three-year term and shall not serve more than two consecutive terms.
 At the first meeting of the committee, it shall elect from among its members a chair and secretary.
-In the event that a procedure for conduct review is in process, in so far as possible, the committee constituted during the beginning of the process should complete that case before the committee is dissolved.
+In the event that a procedure for conduct review is in process, in so far as possible, the Review Panel constituted during the beginning of the process should complete that case before the committee is dissolved.
 This will not prevent a committee for the ensuing year being selected and empaneled.
 The duties of the committee shall include such duties as indicated in Subsections 6.040.5.2, 6.040.6, and 6.040.7 and any other responsibilities as are assigned to it by the President of the University or the Chair of the Board of Governors.